alimardon-dev/Project9/README.md

 # Project9
 To  do this project I used features of CSS to look responsive.
-I used Flex footer and Card positioning
+I used a Flex, footer, and Card positioning also media queries.
+All the projects are being done using Udemy videos made by angela